netcrop/lwrap/README.md

   Three buffers been created for handling input bytes.
 We use library functions `fread` and `fwrite` to minimize
 the number of function calls.
 A short time delay been
-introduced for the first occurence of linebreak.
+introduced for the first occurence of line break.
 And another one for initiation of write buffer.
-Therefore the big "O" notation of input stream through
+The big "O" notation of input stream through
 the entire program is constant.

 <img src="misc/timeline.png" height="232" width="382">